turingschool/curriculum/source/projects/merchant.markdown

 a great way of implementing optional parameters.
 We can set it up so calling the helper with one parameter will print whether or not the item is in stock, and sending in two parameters will check if there’s sufficient stock.
-All we need to do is change…
+All we need to do is change...

 ```ruby
 def print_stock(stock, requested)
 ```

-to…
+to...

 ```ruby
 def print_stock(stock, requested = 1)